-The music program at St. Lawrence is quite diverse.
-It includes the Choir, Hand Chimes, Recorder Group and Guitar Group.
+The music program at St. Lawrence is quite diverse and WE WELCOME NEW VOICES!

 The Organ at Saint Lawrence